Jules Schelvis

-However, Schelvis and his family were rounded up in Amsterdam on 26 May 1943.
+However, Schelvis and his family, including his wife Rachel Borzykowski and her sister Hella and her husband Abraham Stodel were rounded up in Amsterdam on 26 May 1943.
 They were deported to Westerbork transit camp, where they spent six days before being sent to Sobibor extermination camp.
-They were among the 3,005 Dutch Jews on the 14th transport to Sobibor.
-The journey lasted for 4 days.
-At the Sobibor arrival ramp, Schelvis was selected to join a work unit sent to Dorohucza labor camp.
-The rest of his family and the Borzykowskis were gassed immediately.

-At Dorohucza, Polish and Dutch Jews were forced to work in abominable conditions building latifundia for Generalplan Ost.
+They were among the 3,006 Dutch Jews on the 14th transport to Sobibor which left Westerbork on 1 June 1943.

+The transport from Westerbork to Sobibor took three days.
+At the Sobibor arrival ramp, Schelvis was selected with Abraham Stodel to join a work unit (Arbeitskommando) sent to Dorohucza labor camp.
+The rest of his family and the Borzykowskis were gassed immediately, including his wife Rachel Borzykowski and her sister Hella.At Dorohucza, Polish and Dutch Jews were forced to work in abominable conditions building latifundia for Generalplan Ost.
+On 30 November 1943 Abraham Stodel died through hunger and exhaustion.
 Schelvis survived because he asked for a meeting with the camp commandant, who happened to be aware that another nearby labor camp needed a printer.
 However, for unclear reasons, Schelvis was instead sent to Lublin airfield camp, where he was forced to build barracks.
 From there, he was transferred to Radom Ghetto, where he was tasked with reassembling a printing press which had been disassembled for transport from Warsaw.
 Conditions in Radom where significantly better than Schelvis had experienced in Lublin or Dorohucza.
 With the Red Army approaching, Schelvis was sent on a death march to Tomaszów Mazowiecki.
 From there he eventually reached Vaihingen near Stuttgart, where he was liberated by the French army on 8 April 1945.

+Schelvis returned to Amsterdam after his terrible experiences on 30 June 1945.
+He remarried and tried to begin his life anew whilst accepting the need to comprehend his experiences.
+He turned to writing and from the beginning of the 1980s devoted his research to the memory of those who died in Sobibor.
+He has written the standard work over the history of the camp.

-Schelvis was a plaintiff and expert witness during the trials of Karl Frenzel, John Demjanjuk, among other Holocaust perpetrators.
-He is the founder of Stichting Sobibor as well as the author of several memoirs and historical studies about Sobibor.
+In his last years he gave talks and lectures and held informal gatherings with German teenagers through visiting schools and university establishments.
+He was a plaintiff and expert witness during the trials of Karl Frenzel, John Demjanjuk, among other Holocaust perpetrators.
+He was the founder of Stichting Sobibor as well as the author of several memoirs and historical studies about Sobibor.